Articles in this section

 Example 3

-Using the FormatDateTime() together with Now() function to insert today's date and format it according to dddd d MMMM yyyy for the DocumentLanguage set in the user profile.
+Using the FormatDateTime() together with Now() function to insert today's date and format it according to 'dddd d MMMM yyyy' for the 'DocumentLanguage' set in the User Profile.
+The binding is:

 Input